Castelnuovo's bound and rigidity in almost complex geometry: Introduction

-In dimension $4$, this result was proved by \citet{Taubes1996}.
+In dimension four, this result was proved by \citet{Taubes1996}.
 The proof in higher dimensions relies on results in geometric measure theory; in particular, the recent work of \citet{DeLellis2017,DeLellis2017a,DeLellis2017b,DeLellis2017c} on the regularity of semi-calibrated currents.
+The points of this theory most relevant to the present article are discussed in \autoref{Sec_RegularityTheory}.

+\begin{remark} If $(M,\omega)$ is a symplectic manifold, $(J_n)_{n\in\N}$ is a sequence of $\omega$--compatible almost complex structures, and $g_n = \omega(\cdot, J_n\cdot)$ is the corresponding sequence of Riemannian metrics, then \autoref{Lem_JHolomorphicCycleCompactness} can be proved using earlier work of \citet{Riviere2009} on the regularity of \emph{calibrated} currents.
+However, the proof of \autoref{Thm_KRigidityImpliesFiniteness} leads to almost complex structures which are tamed by but (possibly) not compatible with a symplectic structure.
+Therefore, the work of \citeauthor{DeLellis2017} is crucial even for \autoref{Cor_SuperRigidityImpliesFinitenessCY3}. \end{remark}

+\begin{remark} Since the first version of this article appeared, we used the $k=1$ case of \autoref{Thm_KRigidityImpliesFiniteness} to prove the Gopakumar--Vafa finitness conjecture for the BPS numbers $n^g_A(M,\omega)$ whenever $A$ is a primitive homology class \cite{Doan2019}.
+The cited article also contains a version of \autoref{Thm_KRigidityImpliesFiniteness} for homology classes satisfying $\inner{c_1(M,\omega)}{A} > 0$. \end{remark}